Transfeminine DIY HRT Guide

 Sources:

-CAUTION: Sources not listed on here or diyhrt.cafe are risky.
+CAUTION: Sources not listed on diyhrt.cafe or diyhrt.market are risky.
 Be sure to do your research on HRT sources not listed here before ordering.
-We are NOT affiliated with the diyhrt.cafe website and they have a different set of standards for listing homebrew sources.
+We are NOT affiliated with the diyhrt.cafe or diyhrt.market websites.

 • International orders of pharmaceutical grade HRT usually will take between 3-6 weeks to arrive.